-A plan view of the proposed locations of instrumentation in the SCA is shown on Drawing No. 7 titled "Instrumentation and Monitoring Plan" of the Final design drawings prepared by Geosyntec Consultants in January 2010.
+A plan view of the proposed locations of instrumentation in the SCA is shown on Drawing No. 7 titled "Instrumentation and Monitoring Plan" of the Final design drawings prepared by Geosyntec Consultants.
 The following instruments are planned to be installed:

 - Seven sets of nested vibrating wire piezometers will be installed within the footprint of the SCA.
 Each set of nested piezometers will consist of three piezometers at depths of 15 ft, 30 ft, and 45 ft, respectively.
-The piezometers will be used to monitor porewater pressures before, during, and after the SCA construction. - Six settlement profilers will be installed along three sections.
-Each section has two profile pipes (one primary and one back-up) placed in an excavated trench near the wastebed surface.
-The profilers will be used to monitor the settlement of the foundation SOLW under the loading from the SCA. - Ten vibrating wire settlement cells will be installed within the footprint of the SCA.
-The settlement cells will be used to monitor the settlement of the foundation SOLW under the loading from the SCA. - Four inclinometers will be installed.
-Two of them are located inside the SCA footprint near the proposed boundaries of Phase I. The other two are located outside the SCA footprint at the toe of the SCA perimeter berm.
-The inclinometers will be used to evaluate the amount of lateral movement of the foundation SOLW due to the SCA construction.
+The piezometers will be used to monitor porewater pressures before, during, and after the SCA construction. - Settlement profilers will be installed along five sections.
+The extent of the profilers to the north (i.e., into or beyond the Phase III area) will depend on whether or not construction of Phase III is required.
+One profile pipe will be placed in an excavated trench near the wastebed surface.
+The profilers will be used to monitor the settlement of the foundation SOLW under the loading from the SCA. - Up to thirty-eight vibrating wire settlement cells will be installed within the footprint of the SCA.
+The installation of the nine vibrating wire settlement cells in Phase III will depend on whether construction of this phase is necessary.
+The settlement cells will be used to monitor the settlement of the foundation SOLW under the loading from the SCA.